Bill Barber: Playing career

 Barber was converted to left wing by coach Fred Shero.
 He scored at least 20 goals every season.
 His best season was 50 goals and 62 assists in the 1975–76 season.
 In the Flyers' successful 1974 and 1975 Stanley Cup playoffs campaigns, Barber contributed three and six goals respectively.
 Barber also contributed another six goals in an unsuccessful 1976 playoff run.
 In addition to his respectable scoring abilities, Barber was also a well rounded player.
 On the power play he was equally valuable for setting up the play as he was for pulling the trigger, and if forced into a defensive role, he was capable.

 In the 1976 Canada Cup, Barber scored one of his most famous goals while playing for Team Canada.
 Behind in the final against Czechoslovakia, Barber scored to send the game into overtime, and an eventual Team Canada victory.

 He was a team leader for the next decade.
 In 1979–80, the Flyers had their record 35-game unbeaten streak, and Barber was in the centre of it all.
-He helped the Flyers reach the Stanley Cup finals in the spring of 1980 with a number of key playoffs goals against the NY Rangers and Minnesota North Stars.
+He helped the Flyers reach the 1980 Stanley Cup Final with a number of key playoffs goals against the New York Rangers and Minnesota North Stars.

 Barber captained the Flyers in the 1981–82 season and part of 1982–83.
 As of the end of the 2012–13 season, he still holds the Flyers regular season career scoring record with 420 goals.
 He is tied for the lead for Flyers career playoffs goals with Rick MacLeish; both have 53 playoffs tallies.

 Barber was forced to retire as a player after the 1984–85 season after being unable to return from reconstructive knee surgery in the spring of 1984.
-The Flyers retired his number 7, on October 7, 1990, just after he was inducted into the Hockey Hall of Fame.
+He officially retired on August 22, 1985, and the Flyers retired his number 7, on October 7, 1990, just after he was inducted into the Hockey Hall of Fame.

 On January 14, 2017, Barber played before a sold-out crowd of over 19,000 at the Wells Fargo Center in the Flyers' 50th anniversary alumni game against the alumni of the Pittsburgh Penguins, playing alongside his longtime linemates, Bobby Clarke and Reggie Leach.
 The game ended in a 3–3 tie.
 Before the game, Barber announced that it would be his last alumni game.